Bank of England should be ready pump out more money, OECD says

 The Paris-based economic think tank forecasts that Britain's economy will grow just 0.9 percent this year after shrinking by 0.1 percent in 2012.

-"Overall, in the current economic situation, further expansion of the asset purchase program would be warranted if the economy stays weak," the OECD said in a survey of the British economy.
+"Overall, in the current economic situation, further expansion of the asset purchase programme would be warranted if the economy stays weak," the OECD said in a survey of the British economy.

 The OECD's call may fall on deaf ears at the Bank of England, however.